Frank’s Box is a device optimized by Frank Sumption, sometimes described (but not by Mr. Sumption) as “the telephone to the dead.”

 Others have tried variations of the concept — a radio receiver that scans a wide range of stations, “grabbing” snippets of sounds and words, to form messages — with some success.

-(The popular “Shack Hack” was one attempt, but it lacked the clarity or durability of its higher-quality counterparts.)
+(The popular “Shack Hack” was one attempt, but – as some designed it – it lacked the clarity or durability of its higher-quality counterparts.)

 Frank – now deceased – seemed to make these boxes, one at a time, and no two looked the same or produce identical results.
 (The photo above is symbolic.
 As far as I know, no Frank’s Box looks like an actual telephone.)